 There are three broad categories of compensable injuries.
 Accidents like a slip-and-fall in the course of doing something work-related are pretty obvious, Peashka says.
 Then there are what she calls “an incident of the onset of pain while doing duties,” such as a grocery store clerk feeling shoulder pain while stocking shelves.
 The third category is developing an occupational disease.
 “They come on slowly over time—for example, carpal tunnel or repetitive motion injuries, firefighter cancer cases, construction workers inhaling dust and developing long-term chronic conditions.”

-Even if you do everything right, there may be a battle.
+Even if an injured worker does everything right, there may be a battle.
 “I had a case, a lady who worked at a hospital.
 She turned to her right to help a patient, and felt a pop in her knee,” says Katie McClure, a workers’ comp partner at the Sawaya Law Firm in Denver.
 The carrier claimed this was not related to work.
 “But we looked further into the facts, and discovered that the wheelchair the patient was in had gotten in the way of her turning, so that was considered work-related,” McClure says.

 Mental health claims are often compensable as well, the experts say.
 Even a physical injury that later leads to depression and requires mental health care is usually covered, McClure says.
-Other claims may be more straightforward.
+For others, the claims process may be more straightforward.
 “I had a client who saw another employee get shot in front of her,” she adds.
 “She had PTSD, and even though she was not [physically] injured, witnessing such a traumatic event [led to] a mental health claim, and that was fully covered.”

 To reiterate: You don’t always know if you have a workers’ comp claim.
 “There is a lot of strategy to this system.
 It’s not easy to navigate on your own, and it takes specialized knowledge,” Peashka says.
 “If you feel entitled to some kind of benefit, you have to get an advocate to help you.”